steh004/eclipse88-assignment/README.md

 - Docker Usage: Chose Docker Compose to ensure reviewers can run the API and PostgreSQL easily without manual setup.
 - Live API Dependency: Using real-time availability from Data.gov.sg introduces a dependency but simulates realistic scenarios.
 - Performance: For simplicity, car park distances are calculated in-memory.
 In production, geospatial indexes or spatial queries should be considered.
+- Solutions and guidance in the asssignment completion was assisted by querying questions and concepts regarding the assignment from ChatGPT.